-On Monday, Special Counsel Robert Mueller finally provided the U.S. District Court in Washington, DC with the original 302 regarding the FBI’s interview with then-National Security Counsel Michael Flynn.
+In December of 2018, Special Counsel Robert Mueller provided the U.S. District Court in Washington, DC with the original 302 regarding the FBI’s interview with then-National Security Counsel Michael Flynn.

 In the document, Flynn is described as eager to speak to the FBI, rather than being forced into his fateful interview without a lawyer as he had described before.

 Prosecutors claim that Flynn lied in the interview about not asking then-Russian Ambassador Sergey Kislyak to refrain from retaliating against the U.S. in return for sanctions imposed by the outgoing Obama administration over alleged interference in the election, and that he lied about not asking Russia to opposed a UN Security Council resolution declaring Israel’s presence in Jerusalem to be a violation of international law, from which Obama abstained.

 It is impossible to judge definitively whether Flynn lied to the FBI without seeing the transcript of his conversation with Kislyak — a classified transcript in which his name was unmasked by a yet-unnamed Obama administration official, so that his name could be leaked by the administration to the Washington Post, a crime yet to be punished.

 But the 302 (here) presents Flynn as eager to provide information to the FBI about his interactions with Kislyak.
 He told the FBI agents that he had called Russia and other countries to ask where they stood on the UN vote, “not any requests of, ‘hey if you do this’.”

 He also told the FBI agents he had not discussed the Obama administration’s impending actions against Russia and had not been informed of them at the time of his call with Kislyak because he was on vacation in the Dominican Republic without access to television news or a working government-issue smartphone.
 He also said he did not recall specifically telling the Russians, via Kislyak, “Don’t do anything.”